Ivy’s Stage 4 EGFR+ Adenocarcinoma Non-Small Cell Lung Cancer Story

 Before you actually have the physical scan, you need to get an IV in your arm so that they can put in this (iodine-based) contrast material.
 That’s how they can see what areas in your body light up that have cancer, basically.

-The scan, itself, is relatively painless, too.
+The scan itself is relatively painless, too.
 It doesn’t take all that long.
-I lied down on a stretcher-type platform, went into the machine, and the scan didn’t even take longer than 30 minutes.
+I laid down on a stretcher-type platform, went into the machine, and the scan didn’t even take longer than 30 minutes.
 Then it was done.

 Thrust into a whole new world, overwhelmed by new terminology

 This was the beginning of a whole new language.
-All of a sudden, people were talking about PET scans and getting contrast dye injected, and other scans I might need, like CT scans, brain MRIs.
+All of a sudden, people were talking about PET scans, getting contrast dye injected, and other scans I might need, like CT scans and brain MRIs.
 It’s overwhelming to go from being a normal, everyday person to entering the world of oncology.

 After the PET scan, I didn’t have to wait very long to find out the results.
 I found them out the same day while I was still in the hospital, treated in a major medical center in downtown Chicago.
 It was a quick process.

 I remember my husband and I went back after lunch, and then we found out the results of the scan.